SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Elise Backdoor"

+    Detects Elise backdoor activity as used by Lotus Blossom

+    - **Effort:** elementary

+??? abstract "Empire Monkey Activity"

+    Detects EmpireMonkey APT reported Activity

+    - **Effort:** elementary

+??? abstract "Equation Group DLL_U Load"

+    Detects a specific tool and export used by EquationGroup

+    - **Effort:** elementary

+??? abstract "Erase Shell History"

+    Malware and attacker try to reduce their fingerprints on compromised host by deleting shell history

+    - **Effort:** advanced

+??? abstract "Exchange Server Creating Unusual Files"

+    Look for Microsoft Exchange Server’s Unified Messaging service creating non-standard content on disk, which could indicate web shells or other malicious content, suggesting exploitation of CVE-2021-26858 vulnerability

+    - **Effort:** intermediate

+??? abstract "Exchange Server Spawning Suspicious Processes"

+    Look for Microsoft Exchange Server’s Unified Messaging service spawning suspicious sub-processes, suggesting exploitation of CVE-2021-26857 vulnerability.

+    - **Effort:** intermediate

+??? abstract "Exfiltration And Tunneling Tools Execution"

+    Execution of well known tools for data exfiltration and tunneling

+    - **Effort:** advanced

+??? abstract "Exfiltration Domain In Command Line"

+    Detects commands containing a domain linked to http exfiltration.

+    - **Effort:** intermediate

+??? abstract "Exploit For CVE-2015-1641"

+    Detects Winword process starting uncommon sub process MicroScMgmt.exe as used in exploits for CVE-2015-1641

+    - **Effort:** elementary

+??? abstract "Exploited CVE-2020-10189 Zoho ManageEngine"

+    Detects the exploitation of Zoho ManageEngine Desktop Central Java Deserialization vulnerability reported as CVE-2020-10189

+    - **Effort:** elementary

+??? abstract "Explorer Process Executing HTA File"

+    Detects a suspicious execution of an HTA file by the explorer.exe process.
+This unusual activity was observed when running IcedID malspam.

+    - **Effort:** intermediate

+??? abstract "Explorer Wrong Parent"

+    Detects suspicious spawning of explorer.exe process created by the rundll32.exe or regsvr32.exe.
+This behaviour is abnormal.
+Malware injecting itself into the explorer.exe process is quite common, in order to evade process-based defenses.

+    - **Effort:** elementary

+??? abstract "File Or Folder Permissions Modifications"

+    Adversaries may modify file or directory permissions/attributes to evade access control lists (ACLs) and access protected files.

+    - **Effort:** master

 ??? abstract "Formbook Hijacked Process Command"

     Detects process hijacked by Formbook malware which executes specific commands to delete the dropper or copy browser credentials to the database before sending them to the C2.

     - **Effort:** intermediate

+??? abstract "Gpscript Suspicious Parent"

+    Gpscript defines GPO scripts for users and applies them to login / logout sessions.
+This rule checks if the parent of this process is the supposed one (svchost) or not.

+    - **Effort:** intermediate

+??? abstract "Grabbing Sensitive Hives Via Reg Utility"

+    Detects dump of SAM, System or Security hives using reg.exe utility.
+Adversaries may attempt to dump these Windows Registry to retrieve password hashes and access credentials.

+    - **Effort:** intermediate

+??? abstract "Hiding Files With Attrib.exe"

+    Detects usage of attrib.exe to hide files from users.

+    - **Effort:** advanced

 ??? abstract "ICacls Granting Access To All"

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.

+    - **Effort:** elementary

+??? abstract "IcedID Execution Using Excel"

+    Detects Excel spawning a process (rundll32 or wmic) running suspicious command-line.
+This behaviour could correspond to IcedID activity.

     - **Effort:** elementary